- Frequently Asked Questions >

 What does the maxConns setting on mongos do?¶

-Set maxIncomingConnections to a value slightly higher than the maximum number of connections that the client creates, or the maximum size of the connection pool.
-This setting prevents the mongos from causing connection spikes on the individual shards.
-Spikes like these may disrupt the operation and memory allocation of the sharded cluster.
+In this case, set maxIncomingConnections to a value slightly higher than the maximum number of connections that the client creates, or the maximum size of the connection pool.

 How do indexes impact queries in sharded systems?¶